astonastonaston/peract/README.md

 --count 60
 ```

-After running this, you can obtain the task trajectories with pointclouds needed for voxelization and training.
+After running this, you can obtain trajectories with pointclouds needed for voxelization and training.

 ### Language Goal Generation
 To generate language goal for a given task (e.g. PushCube-v1), you can run: